UC Berkeley photo by Malachi Tran

 The Rennie Fund was created in 1962 as the result of a bequest from the Mary Elizabeth Rennie Trust.
 Ms. Rennie’s brother, William Rennie, Jr., had been a member of the Berkeley class of 1919.
 The bequest was initially made to the UC Regents to be used at their discretion for the study of epilepsy, but in 1981, the fund was allocated to the UC Berkeley campus.

-From 1981 to 2017, the Berkeley Division of the Academic Senate funded 2-3 grants per year to faculty doing research on epilepsy as part of the Senate’s faculty grants program.
+From 1981 to 2017, the Committee on Research of the Berkeley Division of the Academic Senate funded 2-3 grants per year to faculty doing research on epilepsy as part of the Senate’s faculty grants program.
 Many of those faculty are now affiliated with the Helen Wills Neuroscience Institute (HWNI).
 In 2017, the Senate transferred the Rennie Fund to HWNI, which currently administers the fund.

 Awards will be $20-50K per funded proposal.
 The award will be provided in a single installment on September 1, available for a period of one year.
 We anticipate making up to 3 awards per year.